Natural Earth Paint through the Ages: The Prehistoric Era May 31 2017

 The most famous cave paintings at Lascaux were studied and tested for 3 years by Claude Couraud.
 He discovered that the binder they used was simply cave water which was really effective because it was rich in calcium carbonate.

 These natural colors from the Earth would stand the test of time even with the ever changing environment.
-The old masters would travel many miles in order to harvest a solid supply of Earth pigments for their creations.
-They were innovative, using twigs to produce drawn or linear markings, collecting feathers to unify areas of pigment and constructing brushes from horsehair for a better application of paint.
+Recent discoveries have shown that the artists would travel up to 25 miles in order to harvest a solid supply of Earth pigments for their creations.
+Keeping in mind the extremely hazardous conditions under which early humans lived and their short life span, painting must have been extremely important.
+They painted not only their walls and ceilings but also their tools, clothing and bodies.
+They were innovative, using twigs to produce drawn or linear markings, collecting feathers to unify areas of pigment and constructing brushes from animal hair.

 There are three theories about why so much precious time and energy was expended this way. #1.
 For pleasure or to tell a story #2.
 “Sympathetic hunting magic”- based on the belief that to paint a picture of a successful hunt helps to achieve it in actuality. #3.
 Artistic Symbolism- to represent the unknown, the natural and supernatural forces.
 I personally think that it was probably a combination of all three but primarily number 2.
 I bet they were masters of the law of attraction and created their reality with their drawings.
 What do you think?

 Today, Natural Earth Paint is devoted to utilizing our old ways of creation and continuing their journey for beauty and durability using naturally non-toxic ingredients and the most archival paint on the planet.
 We offer a selection of safe and professional quality natural Earth paints as an acknowledgement to all the ancient seeking painters who came before us and started an artistic revolution that should never be forgotten.